erikgahner/jepop-me/README.md

 ### Description and Data Sources
 Reproducibility material for Democracy for the Youth?
 The Impact of Mock Elections on Voting Age Attitudes.

 The `analysis` folder contains all files required to reproduce the figures and information provided in the tables.
-The `me-prep.R` file requires the original SPSS (`.sav`) files (not available in this repository) and creates the `me-survey.csv` file.
+The `me-prep.R` file requires the original SPSS (`.sav`) files (not available in this repository, available upon request in the [Harvard Dataverse](http://dx.doi.org/10.7910/DVN/AIP0V8)) and creates the `me-survey.csv` file.
 The `me-analysis.R` combines individual-level data (`me-survey.csv`) with the municipality data (`me-context.csv`), estimate the models and create Figure 1 and Figure 2.

 The survey data used in this project stems from: